 This enables us to understand their ‘innate-nature’ as their ‘purpose’ in existence, their participation or their value; and their religion, as their very ‘being-ness’ or ‘intrinsic-ness’, or their ‘orderliness within’.

-To date, humankind has largely concerned itself with the study of only the ‘form-full dimensions’ of reality (form/appearance and properties) ignoring the following dimensions of reality, which still remain to be understood:
+To date, humankind has largely concerned itself with the study of only the ‘form-full dimensions’ of reality (form/appearance and properties) ignoring the other dimensions of reality.

 1) All-pervasive-entity (omnipresence) or space, and its attributes of

 - Omnipotence, permeating, & Transparence:(व्यापक वस्तु, शून्यअवकाश, सत्ता, पारगामी, पारदर्शी)

 2) Conscious unit or matter that has consciousness:(चैतन्य इकाई, चेतना का रूप, गुण, स्वभाव, धर्म):

 - and all its dimensions: its form/appearance, properties, innate-nature and religion.

 3) The 3 formless aspects of physiochemical units/matter:(जड़ इकाई))